vespa-engine/documentation/en/pyvespa/deploy-vespa-docker.md

 ## Docker requirement

 This guide illustrates how to deploy a Vespa application to a Docker container in your local machine.
 It is required to have Docker installed in the machine you are running this tutorial from.
-For that reason we cannot run this tutorial in Google Colab as Docker is not available on their standard runtime machines.
+For that reason we cannot run this tutorial in Google Colab, as Docker is not available on their standard runtime machines.

 ## Deploy to a Docker container

 Create a `VespaDocker` instance based on the application package.
 Set the environment variable `WORK_DIR` to the absolute path of the desired working directory.

 ```python